project-imprimis/libprimis/doc/engine.md

 maps) to define their surface normals, speculars, and specularity.
 Unlike level geometry, mapmodels do not support parallax mapping.

-Mapmodels in Imprimis have support for hitboxes which closely mirror that of the physical model; however, mapmodels do not support decals and as a result weapons hitting mapmodels do not leave bullet marks like ordinary geometry does.
+Mapmodels in Libprimis have support for hitboxes which closely mirror that of the physical model; however, mapmodels do not support decals and as a result weapons hitting mapmodels do not leave bullet marks like ordinary geometry does.

 #### Attributes